ejmastnak/ejmastnak.github.io/tutorials/vim-latex/plans.md

-- Prerequisites crash course in appendix: installing Vim plugins, review of glob patterns.

-- GIFs for snippets
+- Document Zathura and Neovim integration

 - Vimtex plugin article:
   Read through manual and compile features
   Include compilation and PDF reader in this article

-- Document Zathura and Neovim integration
+- GIFs for snippets